ThalesGroup/gojira/README.md

 Use "gojira [command] --help" for more information about a command.

 ```
-If you see the above output, the installation is complete.
+If you see the expected above output, the installation is complete.
-Otherwise, double-check that you placed the gojira.exe file in the correct directory and correctly added it to your system's PATH variable.
+Otherwise, ensure that you placed the gojira.exe file in a directory included in your system's PATH environment variable and added it correctly.

 #### Configure gojira

-* Create Jira credentials: Set up your Jira credentials once to establish authentication.
+* Set up Jira credentials: Configure your Jira credentials for authentication using gojira.exe login or gojira.exe tokenlogin.

 ```shell
 $ gojira.exe login